 - Yankale, Herzliya Pituach: 9/10 – salad Nicoise or quinoa salad.

-- The Notre Dame Cheese and Wine Restaurant, Jerusalem 9/10- grilled salmon with steamed vegetables.
+- Cheese and Wine Rooftop Restaurant, Notre Dame of Jerusalem -: 9/10- grilled salmon with steamed vegetables.

 - Fishop, Sarona Market, Tel Aviv 7/10 – grilled fish with green beans